-Category 1 Looked-after children and children who were previously looked after.
-2 Children with a normal home address as his or her sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school.
-3 A child, one of whose parents/carers regularly worships at St John's and St Stephen's Church, Reading or Wycliffe Baptist Church, Kings Road, Reading.
-4 A child, one of whose parents/carers, regularly worships at a Christian church other than St John's & St Stephen's or Wycliffe Baptist Church 5 Other children.
+Category 1 Looked-after children and children who were previously looked after, including those children who appear to have been in state care outside England but ceased to be so as a result of being adopted 2 Families who have exceptional medical or social needs that make it essential that their child attends St John's Church of England Primary School rather than any other.
+These needs must be fully supported by written evidence from the appropriate professional person involved with the family.
+3 Children with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school.
+(Attendance at St John's Primary School's Nursery class does not qualify an older sibling under this criteria).
+4 Children living within 1 mile of the school.
+The straight-line distance used to determine proximity of the home to the school will be measured by Brighter Futures for Children's (Reading Admissions) Geographical Information System.
+5 Children, one of whose parents/carers regularly worships at St John's and St Stephen's Church, Reading or Wycliffe Baptist Church, Kings Road, Reading.
+6 Children, one of whose parents/carers, regularly worships at a Christian church other than St John's & St Stephen's or Wycliffe Baptist Church that is a member of 'Churches Together in Britain and Ireland' or a member of the Evangelical Alliance.
+7 Other children.